 Booking Shuttles, Tours, and Packages

-If you’d prefer not to go to the hassle of putting the day trip together yourself, there are a number of excellent options for shuttles from Georgetown or combining a visit to Penang Hill with a visit to Kek Lok Si or a Georgetown city tour.
+If you’d prefer not to go to the hassle of putting the day trip together yourself, there are a number of excellent options for shuttles from George Town or combining Penang Hill with a visit to Kek Lok Si or a George Town city tour.

 If you’re short on time or keen on seeing multiple sights in the same day, this is by far the best option.